 Proposition 2.13.
-Let $A \subset B$ , where A and B are domains.
-The ring B is integrally closed over A if and only if B is integrally closed in its field of fractions.
+Let $A \subset B$ be integral, where A and B are domains.
+The ring B is the integral closure of A in the field of fractions of B if and only if B is integrally closed in its field of fractions.